yosupCheon/Talk-Space/README.md

 - message preview bar (typed inputs)
 - message sending button

+## To Create DB
+- now running locally (or test with ngrok)
+- create .env to define details in db.ts
+- and connect db and the backend

 ## TODO Documenting:
 - ~~Documenting use story and tech stacks~~
 - ~~create github project and push~~